DoorDash: History

 In January 2013, Stanford University students Tony Xu, Stanley Tang, Andy Fang and Evan Moore launched PaloAltoDelivery.com in Palo Alto, California.
 In the summer of 2013, it received US$120,000 in seed money from Y Combinator in exchange for a 7% stake.
 It incorporated as DoorDash in June 2013.

-Doordash's first partnership with a fast food burger restaurant chain was on April 19, 2016, when it partnered with CKE Restaurants, parent company of Carl's Jr. and Hardee's, for food delivery.
+DoorDash's first partnership with a fast food burger restaurant chain was in April 2016, when it partnered with CKE Restaurants, parent company of Carl's Jr. and Hardee's, for food delivery.

-On December 1, 2017, DoorDash announced its partnership with Wendy's for delivery from its restaurants.
+In December 2017, DoorDash announced its partnership with Wendy's for delivery from its restaurants.

 In December 2018, DoorDash overtook Uber Eats to hold the second position in total US food delivery sales, behind GrubHub.
 By March 2019, it had exceeded GrubHub in total sales, at 27.6% of the on-demand delivery market.
 By early 2019, DoorDash was the largest food delivery provider in the U.S., as measured by consumer spending.

 In October 2019, DoorDash opened its first ghost kitchen, DoorDash Kitchen, in Redwood City, California, with four restaurants operating at the location.

 By June 2020, DoorDash had raised more than $2.5 billion over several financing rounds from investors including Y Combinator, Charles River Ventures, SV Angel, Khosla Ventures, Sequoia Capital, SoftBank Group, GIC, and Kleiner Perkins.

-DoorDash announced its partnership with KFC on September 8, 2020, followed by Taco Bell on October 14, 2020.
+DoorDash announced a partnership with KFC in September 2020, followed by Taco Bell in October 2020.